 To be awarded the South Australian Certificate of Education, a student must earn 200 credits from the study of various subjects at Stage 1 and Stage 2.
 A semester of study in a subject is equivalent to 10 credits.
 Of the minimum 200 credits needed for the award of the SACE, 110 credits are in specified areas of study and students must attain at least a C grade in each of these to be awarded their SACE.

 In real terms, Year 11 students at Pembroke will study a maximum of six subjects each semester, giving them 120 credits towards their SACE.

 At Stage 2 (Year 12)

-Students at Pembroke have the opportunity to study five or four Stage 2 subjects (plus the Research Project) to meet the requirements for generating the ATAR (Australian Tertiary Admission Rank), which enables them to apply for University entry.
+Students have the opportunity to study five or four Stage 2 subjects (plus the Research Project) to meet the requirements for generating the ATAR (Australian Tertiary Admission Rank), which enables them to apply for University entry.